ethantruelove/WSS2017/README.md

 Project Title: Analyzing Wikipedia Article Sets with the Wolfram Language

 Project Description: Find out relationships between articles in the 'Computational X' field on Wikipedia and see how they compare to their non-computational counterparts.
-To figure this out we will use the Wikipedia API to perform various types of analysis on the article set.
+Link analysis will be performed to view communities within the set of computational Wikipedia articles.
+Additional information pertaining to edit histories will be shown.